j3soon/omni-farm-isaac/README.md

      'echo done'" \
    "PyTorch MNIST Data Preparation"
    ```
+   The `/run.sh` file mentioned here is the same `run.sh` script that was copied directly into the Docker image without any modifications during the second step.
+This pre-written helper script streamlines file downloads and uploads to and from Nucleus while also supporting the sequential execution of multiple commands.
-   Although `/mnt/nfs` is a Network File System (NFS) mounted volume, it typically isn't the bottleneck during training.
+   > Although `/mnt/nfs` is a Network File System (NFS) mounted volume, it typically isn't the bottleneck during training.
 However, if you notice that your dataloader is causing performance issues, consider copying the dataset to the container's local storage before starting the training process.
 The NFS volume may also cause issues if you are using `tar` on the mounted volume, see [the FAQ section](#faq) for more details.
 6. Submit the job.
    ```sh
    scripts/submit_task.sh ${FARM_USER}-general-volume-example-1 \